shazid98/DevOps_eng114/README.md

 - Analysis of the current system and blueprinting/developing plans for enhancements and improvements (Mainly through automation)
 - Cloud deployment and management
 - CI/CD (continuous integration and deployment)
-- Continuous testingat different stages of teh development cycle
+- Continuous testingat different stages of the development cycle

 # How to initialise vagrant